Hi, I’m Tracey, mum to one, step-mum to 3, wife, sister, daughter and aunt. By profession, I'm an Early Years Practitioner and Montessori Teacher.

-Before having my son, Roni, at 29, I was carefree, living in Mallorca working as a Nanny.
-Becoming a mum to Roni, shifted my priorities from getting the most out of life for myself, to getting it right for him.
+Before having my son, Roni, I was carefree, living in Mallorca working as a Nanny.
+Becoming a mum shifted my priorities from getting the most out of life for myself to getting it right for him.

 The transition from just me, to me and my baby was more difficult than I had anticipated.
-I had read the baby books and I had some experience with my Nannying role, but I still found myself trying to navigate my new responsibility emotional unprepared.
+I had read the baby books and I had some experience with my Nannying role, but I still found myself trying to 'fit in' to my new responsibility emotional unprepared.

 Roni was delivered by C-section.
 I had so wanted to have a natural birth.
 But he was delivered healthy, with all fingers and toes, I was blessed.

 All mothers will have their own unique birth story.
 As a women, I believed that I would automatically fall into motherhood, instinctively knowing what to do.
 And for the most part I did; we do.
 But becoming a mother is a change in who you are and that I had not prepared for.

 I found my reassurance and guidance came from others mums who were also going through the same new life phase.
 Those mum’s are still my best friends today – 15 years on.